mccoderpy/discord.py-message-components/docs/components.rst

     Disable the :class:`Button` if the passed :attr:`check` returns ``True``.
         * :attr:`check`: typing.Union[bool, typing.Callable]
-            Could be an :class:`bool` or usually any :class:`Callable` that returns an :class:`bool`
+            Could be a :class:`bool` or usually any :class:`Callable` that returns a :class:`bool`
         * :attr:`**kwargs`: Any[SupportsIndex]
-            Arguments that should passed in to the :attr:`check` if it is an :class:`Callable`
+            Arguments that should passed in to the :attr:`check` if it is a :class:`Callable`

         :return: :class:`discord.Button`